-If you are coming to Edinburgh to see Scottish birth, death and marriage records then you should visit the General Register Office for Scotland , which is the official source for these documents.
+If you are coming to Edinburgh to see Scottish birth, death and marriage records then you should visit the National Records of Scotland, which is the official source for these documents.
 For those unable to visit in person, some of the records, covering the 16th to early 20th centuries, are available (for a fee) on the Scotlandspeople website.
 National Library of Scotland registered readers can buy discounted vouchers for the Scotlandspeople website at our Enquiry Desk.

 Sources before and after 1855

-For pre-1855 records relating to members of other churches, the National Archives of Scotland or individual church headquarters may be of some help.
+You can consult indexes to these registers in the National Library of Scotland.
+The parish registers themselves, and also pre-1855 records relating to members of other churches, are held at the National Records of Scotland.
+Individual church headquarters may be of some help too.